-Why Lisbon in June?
+Why Lisbon?
 I hear you ask

 For staters you can indulge in fine wine, Superlative seafood, sun-ripened fruit, listen to Fado – a genre of 18th century Portuguese music whilst you soak up the Iberian spring wether on offer.